Yves33/pygpac_tests/README.md

 Installation:
 =============
-edit gpac_gl_full_example.py to acapt path to input video python About:
+edit gpac_gl_full_example.py to acapt path to input video.
+Run through your favorite shell/dev environnement.

+About:
 ======

 This repo is an extended version of the full gpac python+pygame+gl example.